Church of God (Restoration): Beliefs and doctrines

-The church has been accused of implicitly teaching several other controversial doctrines.
-Though the church officially denies these claims, former members have maintained that these views are promoted by members of the church.
-The most popular accusations include: praying to apostles or in their names, belief in Ray Tinsman as the messiah, and belief in reincarnation.
-Former members have also published threats against church leaders including violence and death threats.

 Eschatology

 The official eschatology of the sect is a form of church historicism.
 This church teaches that the sounding of the 7th Trumpet referenced in the Book of Revelation began around the same year in 1980 when Daniel Layne was saved, alleging that there was a general discontent among many of its current adherents that were in various Churches of God at that time.
 A variation of this "7th Seal message" had been taught in other Churches of God for approximately 50 years prior to this point.